ameyrk99/minipage/README.md

 # MiniPage

-Minimalistic New Page/Home Page for you browser operated using keyboard.
+Minimalistic New Page/Home Page for your browser, operated using keyboard.

 ![Example](example.gif)